 Before joining CGAP, Michael was a corporate attorney in private practice and served as the European General Counsel to a U.S. company providing digital payment services to developing countries.
 He also served as an adviser to Israeli-Palestinian peace negotiations.

 Michael was named a Young Global Leader by the World Economic Forum.
-He has a Law degree from Harvard Law School and a Bachelor’s degree from Harvard University.
+He has a Law degree from Harvard Law School and a bachelor’s degree from Harvard University.
 He speaks Arabic and French.